 \section{Introduction}

-Tensors are multi-way arrays which are indexed by more than two indices where the number of indices is called the \textit{order} of the tensor \cite{KoldaTensor}.
-Subsequently a matrix, which is indexed by two indices is an order two tensor and vector is an order one tensor.
-Higher order tensors have an inherent ability to represent processes and systems with dependency on more than two variables.
-Hence tensors have found wide-spread applications in many engineering and science disciplines.
-Tensors were introduced in early nineteenth century with applications in Physics \cite{PierreComon}.
-Later with the work of Tucker \cite{tucker64extension}, tensors were used in psychometrics in sixties as an extension of two-way data analysis to higher-order datasets, and in chemometrics in the eighties \cite{chemo1981, bro2006review}.
-The last few decades have witnessed a surge in their applications in areas such as computer vision \cite{ComputerVision,ComputerVision2}, data mining \cite{DataMining,TensorsDataMining}, machine learning \cite{NikosTensor}, neuroscience \cite{Neuroscience}, signal processing \cite{Cichocki,NikosGianPFA,MMSEJournal}, multi-domain communications \cite{AdithyaPaper, MDPIpaper} and controls system theory \cite{MLTI1,MLTI2}.
-Through a tensor based approach, we can develop models which capture interactions between various parameters of a system enhancing the understanding of their mutual effects.
+Tensors are multi-way arrays that are indexed by multiple indices and the number of indices is called the \textit{order} of the tensor \cite{KoldaTensor}.
+Subsequently, matrices and vectors can be seen as order two and order one tensors respectively.
+Higher-order tensors are inherently capable of mathematically representing processes and systems with dependency on more than two variables.
+Hence tensors are widely employed for several applications in many engineering and science disciplines.
+Tensors were initially introduced for applications in Physics during the early nineteenth century \cite{PierreComon}.
+Later with the work of Tucker \cite{tucker64extension}, tensors were used in Psychometrics in the 1960s for extending two-way data analysis to higher-order datasets, and further in Chemometrics in the 1980s \cite{chemo1981, bro2006review}.
+The last few decades have witnessed a surge in their applications in areas such as data mining \cite{DataMining,TensorsDataMining}, computer vision \cite{ComputerVision,ComputerVision2}, neuroscience \cite{Neuroscience}, machine learning \cite{NikosTensor}, signal processing \cite{Cichocki,NikosGianPFA,MMSEJournal}, multi-domain communications \cite{AdithyaPaper, MDPIpaper} and controls system theory \cite{MLTI1,MLTI2}.
+When appropriately employed, tensors can help in developing models that capture interactions between various parameters of multi-domain systems.
+Such tensor-based system representation can enhance the understanding of the mutual effects of various system domains.